-The Call for Projects 2023 is the first Call of the Mitigation Action Facility.
-With it, the Facility continues to launch annual competitive Calls enabling partner countries, or organisations on their behalf, to apply for funding.
+The Call for Projects 2024 retains all the key features of the Call for Projects 2023.
 The most ambitious and feasible climate change mitigation projects are selected for funding support through a comprehensive process including the following phases: Concept Phase; Outline Phase; Detailed Preparation Phase (DPP); and Implementation Phase.

 The Project Concept Phase preceding the development of Project Outlines has been introduced with the Call for Projects 2023 of the Mitigation Action Facility to simplify the application process and open the competition to a wider range of potential Applicants and partners.
+The Call for Projects 2024 continues to operate under this modality, having Project Concepts submitted via an Open Application Platform as the first step in the project selection cycle.

-The key features of the Call for Projects 2023 can be summarised as follows:
+The key features of the Call for Projects 2024 can be summarised as follows: